Podcast: Download

 There’s this crazy internal desire to, for example, go to the gym simply because this is the time of day I usually go to the gym.
 Ideally, you will get this way with taking breaks so your body almost forces you to take a break when it’s time.

-The second is to alternate skills.
+The second part of the protocol is to alternate skills.
 This is one of my favorite things to do, and it’s scientifically confirmed in Rest.
 The basic idea is this: if you’re nonstop studying and reading, one of the things you can do to rest (aka: take a break) is to read something else.

 I find that while I’m reading other things my brain starts to make connections.
 And those connections are formative to remembering more and understanding on a deeper level.